 [H1] Example 1: Time to Pain Medication

-The Hospital Compare website of Medicare.gov (CMS) (Centers for Medicare & Medicaid Services 2017) provides information on performance of individual hospitals.
+The Hospital Compare website of Medicare.gov (CMS) (Centers for Medicare & Medicaid Services 2017) provides information on the performance of individual hospitals.
 Numerous measures are provided.
-This example uses data provided on the OP_21 measure, often referred to as time to pain medication for patients with diagnosis of a long-bone fracture.
+This example uses data provided on the OP_21 measure, often referred to as time to pain medication for patients with a diagnosis of a long bone fracture.
 The Agency for Healthcare Research and Quality (AHQR) provides the following rationale for why this measure is important:

 [INSERT BLOCK QUOTE]

 This measure is used to assess the time (in minutes) from emergency department arrival to time of initial oral, intranasal or parenteral pain medication administration for ED patients with a principal diagnosis of long bone fracture.
 Pain management in patients with long bone fractures is undertreated in emergency departments.
 Emergency department pain management has room for improvement.
 Patients with bone fractures continue to lack administration of pain medication as part of treatment regimens.
 When performance measures are implemented for pain management of these patients, administration and treatment rates for pain improve.
 Disparities continue to exist in the administration of pain medication for minorities and children as well.
-(AHRQ 2018)
+(Agency for Healthcare Research and Quality 2018)

 [END BLOCK QUOTE]